Spain at the 1980 Summer Olympics

 Spain competed at the 1980 Summer Olympics in Moscow, USSR.
-In partial support of the American-led Olympics boycott, Spain competed under the Olympic Flag instead of its national flag.
+In partial support of the American-led Olympics boycott, Spain competed under its NOC Flag instead of its national flag.
 155 competitors, 146 men and 9 women, took part in 75 events in 18 sports.

 Medalists

 Archery

 After not competing in archery in 1976, Spain returned to the sport in 1980.
 Two Spanish men competed.